polymorpher/sms-wallet/miniwallet/NFTID.md

 * Add MiniID to DummyNFT's

 ### Contract
+Contract base can be generated using [OpenZepplin Solidity Wizard](https://wizard.openzeppelin.com/#erc721) and then enhanced for the following
 * No Limit on Number of NFT Tokens
 * Operator Logic added and Minting of Tokens can only be done by Operator
 * Minting allows only one token per address
 * Approval Mechanism for allowing other users to use your identity
 * Remove Sales Logic
 * Provenance is never frozen
 * Metadata is never frozen

 ### Contract Configuration
 ```